andmur09/VNFPP-CG/README.md

 - service_class
 	- vnf - A class used to model virtual network functions.
 	- service - A class used to model a service request.
-Each service request has a flow that must be processed by an ordered sequence of service requests.
+Each service request has a flow that must be processed by an ordered sequence of VNF's.
-	- graph - A class used to model a augmented service graph.
+	- graph - A class used to model an augmented service graph.
 This is used as the "shortest path" column generation sub prolem.
 	- path - A class used to model a path on the augmented service graph.

 - optimisation
     - column_generation - A class used to model VNF-PP as a column generation optimisation problem.
-This iterates between two problems, the Restricted Master Problem (rmp) and the column generation problem (pricing_problem).
+This iterates between two problems, the Restricted Master Problem (rmp) and the Column Generation Problem (pricing_problem).

 ### Requirements